 The curriculum focuses on mastery-based learning and real-world application.
 It only uses:

-The creators of the curriculum encourage parents to review their child’s work and provide feedback to gauge progress and understanding.
+The curriculum creators encourage parents to review their child’s work and provide feedback to gauge progress and understanding.

 This does a better job of fostering critical thinking skills rather than relying on standardized testing.